 The obvious downside to the 504 is that you cannot use it to purchase a business, but it does offer excellent terms if you already own the business and want to purchase the real estate.
 It may also be possible to get 2 SBA loans for a residential care home: a 504 for the real estate and a 7a for the business.

-SBA Loans for Construction or Renovation of a Residential Assisted Living Facility
+Assisted Living Construction Financing – SBA Loans for Construction or Renovation

-SBA loans are available for construction or renovation of a residential assisted living as long as you qualify and have enough strengths to get a lender comfortable with the additional risk of a construction loan.
+SBA loans are available for construction (including ground up) or renovation of a residential assisted living as long as you qualify and have enough strengths to get a lender comfortable with the additional risk of a construction loan.

 SBA Loans for Startup of a Residential Assisted Living